 Any student who encounters an unexpected financial shortfall may come to the Students’ Aid Society office to request a short-term, interest free loan.

 Emergency loans are short-term, no interest loans provided to any student who needs a helping hand.
-Often this is at the beginning of the semester to tide a student over until the first pay check from her campus job arrives.
+Often this is at the beginning of the semester to tie a student over until the first pay check from her campus job arrives.
 There are many situations specific to a student and we are able to respond because of our flexibility.
 We've given emergency loans to students who: lost their glasses and needed a quick replacement, needed plane fare to attend a relative's funeral, needed funds to attend a professional conference to present a research paper.

 Alumnae and friends are our sole source of support.

 Yes, The Wellesley Students' Aid Society, Inc. is an independent corporation separate from Wellesley College.
 That is why a contribution to the Society does not count toward your class gift to the College.
 However, a donation to WSAS increases Wellesley College’s overall participation rate, which may boost the College’s eligibility for grant and other funding.

 Your gift to Students' Aid complements your gift to Wellesley College in that it provides direct support to Wellesley students.